thoughtbot/shoulda-matchers/MAINTAINING.md

 they've got `matchers.shoulda.io` set up on the DNS level as an alias for `thoughtbot.github.io/shoulda-matchers`.*

-## Versioning

-### Naming a new version
+## Naming a new version

+The version for the gem is stored in [`lib/shoulda/matchers/version.rb`][version-rb].
+This contains a constant which is referenced by [`shoulda-matchers.gemspec`][gemspec].

+[version-rb]: lib/shoulda/matchers/version.rb
+[gemspec]: shoulda-matchers.gemspec

+How do we change the version number over time?
 As designated in the README, we follow [SemVer 2.0][semver].
 This offers a meaningful baseline for deciding how to name versions.
 Generally speaking:

 [semver]: https://semver.org/spec/v2.0.0.html